Thursday, March 4, 2021, 10:30 AM – 12:30PM

 - Importing and Exporting files

-If you have any questions, please contact Hannah Keating at [email protected].
+If you have any questions about the connector series or individual workshops, please contact Hannah Keating at [email protected].

 The RMG would like to acknowledge the RBC Foundation for their generous support of the Artist Professional Development Workshop Series.